Fubuki-Hime/HKGD-Known-Players/README.md

 # Usage
 1. Install Known Players mod through Geode.
-2. Download the "players.json" file.
+2. Download the "players.json" file from the code of this repository.
 3. Move the .json file to the config folder of the mod.
 4. Done!